kocsismate/templater/README.md

 ##Static method conversion:

-You can also set static method conversion with TwigTemplate::setIsConvertStaticMethods.
+You can also set static method conversion with TwigTemplate::setIsConvertStaticMethods().
 Currently, Templater can only convert PHP static method invocations with the following signature:
 ```php
 <?php echo ClassName::methodName(); ?>